sethvs/sthRDPTools/README.md

 **Disable-sthRDPNetworkLevelAuthentication** — Function disables Network Level Authentication requirement for RDP connections.

-You can install sthRDPTools module from PowerShellGallery:
+You can install sthRDPTools module from PowerShell Gallery:

 ```
 Install-Module sthRDPTools